skmp/reicast.com/pages/300-guide.md

 [Getting started videos](https://www.youtube.com/results?search_query=Setting+up+reicast+android)
 ---

-There are a lot of video tutorials on youtube, by many nice people.
-[Watch one of them!](https://www.youtube.com/results?search_query=Setting+up+reicast+android). *Keep in mind these are not officially endorsed by the reicast team*
+There are a lot of video tutorials on youtube.
+[Watch one of them!](https://www.youtube.com/results?search_query=Setting+up+reicast+android). *Keep in mind these are not official videos and are not done by the reicast team*

 BIOS Setup
 ---